NCAR/eol-se-guidelines/docs/Development-Process.md

 as possible the vocabulary of the problem domain.
 The partitioning then maps directly to the namespaces and symbol names used in the code.
-A design document or block diagram describes the components, their responsibilities, and their collaborations [[CRC](https://www.eol.ucar.edu/node/9384)], and as such it serves as an overview of the design as well as a guide to the symbols in the source code.
+A design document or block diagram describes the components, their responsibilities, and their collaborations, and as such it serves as an overview of the design as well as a guide to the symbols in the source code.

 UML diagramming tools can be helpful here, but so far the experience with them in EOL is limited.
 As more EOL developers become familiar with UML notation,